 - “So High School” – Taylor Swift

-This love letter to youthful crushes and hallway whispers hits differently post-Wembley. - “Adore You” ”You”—HarryHarry Styles
+This love letter to youthful crushes and hallway whispers hits differently post-Wembley. - “Adore You”—Harry Styles

-Gentle, adoring, and utterly irresistible. - “Best Part” – Daniel Caesar, H.E.R.
+The song is gentle, adoring, and utterly irresistible. - “Best”Part”—Daniel Caesar, H.E.R.

 Smooth as silk.
-The kind of song you slow-dance to in the kitchen. - “Until I Found ”You”—Stephen Sanchez
+This song is perfect for slow-dancing in the kitchen. - “Until I Found ‘You'”—Stephen Sanchez

 Obviously.
-This is the blueprint for modern romance anthems.
+This tune is the blueprint for modern romance anthems.

 Songs about cheating boyfriends

 Ugh, men.
-When you’re over it (and him), crank these up.
-No tears left to cry—just power stances and car karaoke.
+When you’re over it (and he is), crank these up.
+There are no tears left to cry, just power stances and car karaoke.

 - “Irreplaceable” – Beyoncé

-A millennial breakup anthem that still slaps. - “Cry Me a River” – Justin Timberlake
+“Leave (Get Out)” by JoJo is a millennial breakup anthem that still resonates powerfully. - “Cry Me a River” – Justin Timberlake

-The ultimate “I gave you everything, you took it all” bop. - “Thru Your Phone” – Cardi B
+Olivia Rodrigo’s “Vampire” is the quintessential “I gave you everything; you took it all” hit. - “Thru Your Phone” – Cardi B

 Songs about ex-boyfriends you almost texted at 2am